temporalio/documentation/docs/server-security.md

 The configuration includes two sections such that intra-cluster and external traffic can be encrypted with different sets of certificates and settings:

 - `internode`: Configuration for encrypting communication between nodes in the cluster.
-- `frontend`: Confiugration for encryption Frontend's public endpoints.
+- `frontend`: Configuration for encrypting the Frontend's public endpoints.

 A customized configuration can be passed using either the [WithConfig](/docs/server-options/#withconfig) or [WithConfigLoader](/docs/server-options/#withconfigloader) server options.